On arithmetic of the superspecial locus: Introduction

 \section{Introduction}

 Throughout this paper $p$ denotes a rational prime number.
 An abelian variety $A$ over a field of \ch $p$ is said to be {\it superspecial} if it is isomorphic to a product of supersingular elliptic curves over an algebraic closure of the ground field.
-It is known that every supersingular elliptic curve $E$ over any \ac field $k$ has a model defined over $\F_{p^2}$ (see Deuring \cite{deuring}); this means that there is an elliptic curve $E'$ over $\F_{p^2}$ and there is an isomorphism $E\simeq E'\otimes_{\F_{p^2}} k$ over $k$; the elliptic curve $E'$ is called a model of (the isomorphism class of) $E$ over $\F_{p^2}$.
-For any $g>1$, there is only one isomorphism class of $g$-dimensional superspecial abelian varieties over $k$ (This fact is due to Shioda, Deligne and Ogus).
+It is known that every supersingular elliptic curve $E$ over any \ac field $k$ has a model defined over $\F_{p^2}$ (see Deuring \cite{deuring}); this means that there exists an elliptic curve $E'$ over $\F_{p^2}$ and there exists an isomorphism $E\simeq E'\otimes_{\F_{p^2}} k$ over $k$; the elliptic curve $E'$ is called a model of (the isomorphism class of) $E$ over $\F_{p^2}$.
+For any $g>1$, there is only one isomorphism class of $g$-dimensional superspecial abelian varieties over $k$ (due to Deligne, Shioda and Ogus, also see \cite[Section 1.6, p.~13]{li-oort}).
 Particularly every superspecial abelian variety of dimension greater than one over $k$ has a model defined over $\Fp$.
-In \cite{ibukiyama-katsura} Ibukiyama and Katsura studied the field of definition of superspecial {\it polarized} abelian varieties.
+In \cite{ibukiyama-katsura} Ibukiyama and Katsura studied the fields of definition of superspecial {\it polarized} abelian varieties.
 They showed that every superspecial principally polarized abelian variety over $\Fpbar$ has a model defined over $\F_{p^2}$.
-They also expressed the number of those which have a model defined over $\Fp$ in terms of the class number and the type number of the quaternion unitary algebraic group in question.
-See below for more details.
+They also expressed the number of those which have a model defined over $\Fp$ in terms of the class number and the type number of the quaternion unitary algebraic group in question; see Theorems~\ref{12} and \ref{13} for more details.